Integrative-Transcriptomics/OmicsTIDE/TUTORIAL.md

 ## Background: Data formats

 ### Abundance Data
-The fundament of the most algorithms and tools dealing with omics data is a well-structured abundance matrix with non-negative integers or floats where the rows corresponding to the single records (e.g. genes) and the columns corresponding to the corresponding observation of the given record (e.g. condition).
-The record requires an additional column as identifier.
+The fundament of the most algorithms and tools dealing with omics data is a well-structured abundance matrix with non-negative integers or floats where the rows corresponding to the single records (e.g. genes) and the columns corresponding to the respective observation (e.g. condition) of the given record.
+The record requires an additional column as identifier (ID).

 <p align="center">
   <img src="qnorm-log2.png" />
 </p>

+OmicsTIDE uses abundance data as one of its input options.
+The user should have already adapted the data by adapting the raw data e.g. using quantile-normalization or log2-transformation. **NOTE: If the adapted abundance data is directly loaded to OmicsTIDE for trend comparison it should not be z-score normalized, since the normalization is part the calculation.**

 ### ***P**airwise **T**rend **C**omparison **F**ormat* (PTCF)